rkbalgi/iso4k-mp/README.md

 # iso4k-mp
 A multi-platform (JVM/JS) library to work with ISO8583 messages built using Kotlin

-The goal of this project is to provide a library like JPOS which can then be integrated with other applications like https://github.com/rkbalgi/keedoh or https://github.com/rkbalgi/tcptester

-The specifications will be defined in yaml files and will be borrowed from my other project (https://github.com/rkbalgi/iso8583_rs/blob/master/sample_spec/sample_spec.yaml)

 Glossary -
 1. A spec or specification defines message segments and header fields